Getting a WCPL Library Card

 Can my child have their own library card?

 Yes!
-All children in Wayne County beginning at birth can get their own library card.
-For children ages 0-4, who get a “My First Library Card,” they will be eligible to check out 10 print items at a time.
-Once a child turns 5, they can get one of our regular library cards with all the borrowing privileges we offer, allowing them to check out up to 30 items per visit, including books, DVDs, ebooks, and other digital resources.
+All children in Wayne County, beginning at birth, can get their own library card.
+Children ages 0-4 can get a “My First Library Card,” which will enable them to check out 10 print items at a time.
+Once a child turns 5, they can get one of our regular library cards with all its standard borrowing privileges.

-To get any library card, a child will need to visit the library with their parent/guardian, and the parent will need to present a photo ID and proof of their current address.
+To get any library card, a child will need to visit the library with their parent or guardian.
+The parent or guardian will need to present a photo ID and proof of their current Wayne County address.